 NAU HR Policy 2.10 Emergency Campus Closures

-This policy addresses University closures due to weather or other safety concerns.
+This policy addresses campus or site closures due to weather or other safety concerns.

 Origination date: 9/16/2003